pauldmccarthy/win-pytreat/talks/introduction/pytreat_intro.md

 the world).

+__3. Turn your project folder into a git repository__

-Now, follow the instructions under __Existing Git repository__ to "link" your local project repository to the one on gitlab.
+Now, follow the instructions that are listd on your gitlab project home page, under __Existing folder__ (repeated here):

+>     cd existing_folder
+>     git init
+>     git remote add origin git@git.fmrib.ox.ac.uk:username/project.git
+>     git add .
+>     git commit -m "Initial commit"
+>     git push -u origin master

+The `git add .` line will add _all_ of the files in your project directory into git.
+If you only want certain files in git, then `git add` them one by one (or use standard bash file patterns, e.g. `git add *.py`).

+You should avoid putting large binary files or data files into git - it works best with plain text.
+Talk to the FMRIB IT people if you really need to store large files in git, as they can help you with this.

-__6. Develop your super cool project!__
+__4. Develop your super cool project!__

 Now you can get to work!
 Whenever you make changes to your code that you want